 LI Projects benefit property owners, residents, and the City in many ways.
 Property owners and residents are able to enjoy reduced potential for water and sewer service interruption and streets designed to meet safety and universal accessibility standards.
 The City benefits by upgrading infrastructure before problems occur.
 This approach helps to ensure consistency in services, reduces operation and maintenance costs, and reduces water consumption through improved system design.

 LI Projects are typically implemented through cost-sharing arrangements between the City and abutting property owners.

 For subsurface works, the City pays for water and sewer main upgrades located in the right-of-way.
 Where bleeder systems are in place, the City pays for the replacement of water services from the main up to the residence.
 The replacement of plumbing inside the home is at the expense of the property owner.
 The opportunity exists for sewer lines on private property to be replaced at the time of upgrade, in order to take advantage of the trench-work carried out and paid for by the City.
 The replacement of sewer lines on private property is at the expense of the property owner.

-For surface works, the improvements made to roads, sidewalks, and curbs are cost-shared in accordance with the City’s Local Improvement Policy.
+For surface works, the improvements made to roads, sidewalks, and curbs are cost-shared in accordance with the City’s Infrastructure Reconstruction and Local Improvement Policy.
 Standardized charges are set annually by the City.
 In residential areas, property owners are charged approximately 1/3 of the average cost of urban road construction.
 Commercial properties are charged 2/3 of the average cost of urban road construction.
 A unit price is applied to each property frontage on a per metre basis.
 The charge can be paid up-front or over a 15 year period as part of the property owner's municipal tax bill.
 The specifics of the charge are described in the City's Local Improvement Charges Bylaw.
 The charge for each project is set before construction begins, and payments are not made until the year following project completion.